brown9804/VerilogQflowDesignTestAnalysisHub/Design_Complete_Process/README.md

 #### D. Qflow Analysis

-Go to ./layout ad read the README.md.
+Go to `./layout` and read the README.md.

 ### Important:
 Read the makefile because it's using a path to access Gtkwave on OSX, so delete the relative